ItumelengKekana/ItumelengKekana/README.md

 - 👋 Hi, I’m @ItumelengKekana
 - 👀 I’m interested in web development which includes front-end and back-end.
-- 🌱 I’m currently learning React and React Native.
+- 🌱 I’m currently learning Typescript
 - 📫 How to reach me = kekanaitumeleng7@gmail.com.

 <!---